Cylinders in canonical del Pezzo fibrations: Degree or lower

-Conversely, for all the types of weak del Pezzo surface $\wS$ over $k$ in the list of Table \ref{list(3)}, there exists certainly a Du Val del Pezzo surface $S$ over $k$ with $\rho _k(S)=1$ allowing a singular point of $A^-_n$, $D^-_n$ or $E^-_n$-type such that $\wS$ is the minimal resolution of $S$.
-Indeed, we can explicitly construct a birational morphism $\tau :\wS \to \bF _2$ over $k$ and the contraction $\sigma : \wS \to S$ of all $(-2)$-curves so that $S$ is the Du Val del Pezzo surface of rank one (see also \S \S \ref{5-5}, for detail construction of $\tau$).
-Here, $\wS$ is a weak del Pezzo surface such that the Picard number of $\wS $ is the number summarized in ``$\rho _k(\wS )$" in Table \ref{list(3)} according to the type of $\wS$.
-Furthermore, the singularities of all singular points on $S_{\kc}$, which are $k$-rational respectively, are summarized in ``$k$-rat.\ sing.\," in Table \ref{list(3)} according to the type of $\wS$.
-As an example, in $d=2$ and $3A_2$-type, $S_{\kc}$ has three singular points of $A_2$-type.
-If $\rho _k(S)=1$, then one is $k$-rational and of $A_2^-$-type on $S$, however, the others are exchanged by the $\Gal$-action, namely $\rho _k(\wS ) = \rho _k(S)+4=5$.
+Conversely, for any type of weak del Pezzo surface in the list of Proposition \ref{5-4(0)}, there exists certainly a Du Val del Pezzo surface $S$ over $k$ with $\rho _k(S)=1$ admitting a singular point of type $A^-_n$, $D^-_n$ or $E^-_n$ such that its minimal resolution $\wS$ is of this type.
+Indeed, we can explicitly construct a birational morphism $\tau :\wS \to \bF _2$ over $k$ and the contraction $\sigma : \wS \to S$ of all $(-2)$-curves, so that $S$ is the Du Val del Pezzo surface of Picard rank one (see also \S \S \ref{5-5}, for detailed constructions of such morphisms $\tau$).
+Here, $\wS$ is a weak del Pezzo surface such that its Picard number is the number, which is summarized in ``$\rho _k(\wS )$" in Table \ref{list(3)} according to the type of $\wS$.
+Furthermore, the singularity types of all singular points on $S_{\kc}$, which are $k$-rational, are summarized in ``$k$-rat.\ sing.\," in Table \ref{list(3)} according to the type of $\wS$.
+As an example, in the case $d=2$ and of $3A_2$-type, $S_{\kc}$ has three singular points of type $A_2$.
+If $\rho _k(S)=1$, then one is $k$-rational and of type $A_2^-$ on $S$, however, the others lie in the same $\Gal$-orbit, namely $\rho _k(\wS ) = \rho _k(S)+4=5$.

 At the end of this subsection, we shall present the notation in Table \ref{list(3)}.
 The meanings of ``$k$-rat.\ sing.\," and ``$\rho _k(\wS )$" have already been presented. ``Dual graph" in Table \ref{list(3)} means the dual graph corresponding to the union of all $(-2)$-curves and some $(-1)$-curves on $\wS$.
-Here, ``$\circ$" means a $(-2)$-curve, ``$\bullet$" means a $(-1)$-curve.
-For all types of $\wS$ in the list of Table \ref{list(3)}, the union of the $(-1)$-curves on $\wS$ corresponding to all vertices $\bullet$ in Table \ref{list(3)} certainly exists and is further defined over $k$.
-It can be shown by taking well a divisor on $\wS _{\kc}$ and using Proposition \ref{ADE-prop} (see also the proofs in Lemmas \ref{5-4(1)}--\ref{5-4(5)}).
-These dual graphs will be used during constructing a cylinder on $\wS$ in \S \S \ref{5-5}.
+Here, ``$\circ$" and ``$\bullet$"mean a $(-2)$-curve and a $(-1)$-curve, respectively.
+For all types of $\wS$ in the list in Table \ref{list(3)}, the union of the $(-1)$-curves on $\wS$ corresponding to all vertices $\bullet$ in Table \ref{list(3)} certainly exists and is further defined over $k$.
+The existence of these curves can be shown by using Propositions \ref{minimal}(1) and \ref{ADE-prop} with suitable choices of divisors on $\wS _{\kc}$.
+These dual graphs will be used for the construction of cylinders on the surfaces $\wS$ in \S \S \ref{5-5}.